Aktualisiert: Apr 6

 ZUE Zwirnerei Untereggingen GmbH

-The BioBase project partners would like to thank the Federal Ministry for Economic Affairs and En-ergy for funding the research project as part of the BIOTEXFUTURE innovation space.
+The BioBase project partners would like to thank the Federal Ministry of Education and Research (BMBF) for funding the research project as part of the BIOTEXFUTURE innovation space.

 Amrei Becker, M.Sc.
 Melina Sachtleben, M.Sc.